|

 The sun-loving flowers both like similar growing conditions and grow happily with one another, adding a lovely pop of color all around the vegetable garden.

-cabbage, Broccoli, Cauliflower, and Brussels sprout
+Cabbage, Broccoli, Cauliflower, and Brussels Sprouts

 For many years it was recommended marigolds be planted next to members of the cabbage family to help ward off cabbage moths, but recent studies have thrown up a large questions mark around that pairing.